mimergel/saphanasqlfunction/README.md

 # Publish the Function App

-- Login to Azure:
+- On the VM login to Azure:

     ```
     az login
     ```

-- Publish your Functions App to:
+- Publish the Functions App:

     ```
     func azure functionapp publish [your function app name]